eRecht24/rechtstexte-sdk/README.md

  */
 ```

-#### Response - Model
+#### Response - model
-We introduced a Model for Api responses to help you to work with our api client.
+We introduced a model for responses to help you to work with our client.
-However, we want to minimize dependencies in order to keep the package slim.
+However, we want to minimize dependencies in order to keep the package slim and simple.

 ```php
 /**